Walter Rubusana

-Mpilo Walter Benson Rubusana (21 March 1858 - 19 April 1936) was the co-founder of the Xhosa language newspaper publication, Izwi Labantu, funded by Cecil John Rhodes, and the first Black person to be elected to the Cape Council (Parliament) in 1909.
+Mpilo Walter Benson Rubusana (21 March 1858 – 19 April 1936) was the co-founder of the Xhosa language newspaper publication, Izwi Labantu, funded by Cecil John Rhodes, and the first Black person to be elected to the Cape Council (Parliament) in 1909.
 He also initiated the Native Education Association that contributed towards the formation of the South African Native National Congress (SANNC) in 1912 and later renamed the African National Congress in 1923.

 Early life

 He was born on 21 March 1858 to Nomenti Rubusana in Mnandi, located in the district of Somerset East that formed part of the Cape Colony and given the name Mpilo.
-His father Mbonjana Rubusana, a farm labourer, was among a multitude of men who served as Mgolombane Sandile’s duty men in varied fields and subjects although he was illiterate.
+His father Mbonjana Rubusana, a farm labourer, was among a multitude of men who served as Sandile kaNgqika’s duty men in varied fields and subjects although he was illiterate.
 Further to this, he also served as a councillor to chief Bhotomane of the imiDange chiefdom and was a staunch custodian of African culture and languages.

 When he was born, it was during a very bad period for the Xhosa people as they had recently suffered defeat in the 8th Frontier War and because of Nongqawuse's prophecies.
 He spent most of his childhood herding livestock and only began school as an adolescent, aged 16 years.
 He was noticed by Reverend Richard Birt, who had met him at the London Missionary School in Peelton, near King William’s Town.
 In 1874, Birt enrolled him at the Boys School at Peelton’s Native Training College.
-A year later, Rubusana got baptized and thus given a new Christian name: Walter Benson.
+A year later, Rubusana was baptized and thus given a new Christian name: Walter Benson.
 His African name, Mpilo, was officially expunged and the traditional skin he normally wore was replaced with a white shirt as a marker of a shift from the traditional to the modern world.
 When Rubusana completed his early education, he then went on to enrol at Lovedale College, a missionary school established and maintained by the Free Church of Scotland, situated close to the iThyume river.
 Under the tutelage of Dr. James Stewart, he studied towards a certificate in education upon where, in 1878, he graduated, emerging as one of the top achievers.
 Upon the completion of his studies in education, Rubusana remained at Lovedale College, opting this time around to pursue theological studies again under the tutelage of James Stewart, with the assistance of the Revd Andrew Smith.